WyriHaximus/blog.wyrihaximus.net/source/_posts/2024-10-01-building-secure-images-with-github-actions.markdown

     path: /tmp/docker-image
 ```

-Next we load the image into Docker, this works fine because it’s only build for a single platform and no multi platform manifest is at play:
+Next we load the image into Docker, this works fine because it’s only built for a single platform and no multi platform manifest is at play:

 ```bash
 docker load --input /tmp/docker-image/docker_image-{{ "${{" }} env.PLATFORM_PAIR }}.tar